First Time Lifeguard Training with First Aid and CPR/AED that you can start and complete right away. Save $100 today

 The American Lifeguard and Safety Training™ is a critical service with the support of employers and government agencies nationwide.
 With our program, you can get certified at your own pace and join our over 25,000 active lifeguard members across the USA.

 The training can be accomplished on your own and at your own pace.
 The program is also eligible for 29 hours of Continuing Education Unit (CEU) and college elective credits.
 With our blended program, the employers are to ensure that each Lifeguard training candidate has all the skills and knowledge necessary for the position they are being considered.
 The employer also needs to ensure the candidate meets the physical and all other elements requirements before starting employment.

 With new national standards, all facilities must establish ways to confirm and maintain adequate skills competency for all lifeguards, including new, returning, seasonal, and current lifeguards.
 Required certifications and pre-employment tests can be part of that process but do not eliminate the need for on-site orientation and in-service training.
 The employers will meet the new U.S. Department of Labor's OSHA Good Faith Efforts by doing so.

 The national standards also state that the screening tests should not be so strict that they end up excluding lifeguard candidates whose skills are not as good, but whose dedication and personal characteristics could make them a better lifeguard than a person who can swim faster.

-Please see below the information and all the steps needed to complete our national lifeguard training and certifications program.
+Please see below the information and all the steps needed to complete our national lifeguard training and certification program.